 BNF Schemes of Work

-With the introduction of new food, cooking and nutrition aspects of the National Curriculum in England from September 2014, BNF has been developing a range of support materials and training opportunities for schools to help with implementation.
-New resources are being devised to help schools unpack the slim-line curriculum (looking at progression, challenge and attainment), plan Schemes of Work and implement high quality food, cooking and nutrition teaching via new resources.
+With the introduction of new food, cooking and nutrition aspects of the National Curriculum in England from September 2014, BNF developed a range of support materials and training opportunities for schools to help with implementation.
+New resources were devised to help schools unpack the slim-line curriculum (looking at progression, challenge and attainment), plan Schemes of Work and implement high quality food, cooking and nutrition teaching via new resources.

-To support BNF has been creating non-statutory guidance, specifically Schemes of Work for Year Groups 1 to 9, including individual Lesson plans for all years.
+To support BNF created non-statutory guidance, specifically Schemes of Work for Year Groups 1 to 9, including individual Lesson plans for all years.

 Years 1 - 6 (Key Stages 1-2)

-BNF is just finalising its new primary resources to support teachers delivering the Cooking and nutrition element of the Design and technology curriculum.
 The resources comprise six Schemes of Work (SoW) and 36 supporting lesson plans for Year 1 to Year 6.
-The content of each scheme will cover designing, making, evaluating, healthy eating, cooking and where food comes from.
+The content of each scheme cover designing, making, evaluating, healthy eating, cooking and where food comes from.
 The topics for each scheme are: